jonathan-laurent/delphyne/README.md

 ```

 The last command should create a `delphyne-xxx.vsix` extensions archive, which can be installed in vscode using the `Extensions: Install from VSIX` command (use `Ctrl+Shift+P` to search for this command).

+### Testing your installation

+To test your installation, open VSCode and set the `examples/find_invariants` folder as your workspace root.
+Click on the Delphyne logo on the Activity Bar to start the Delphyne extension, and open the demonstration file `find_invariants.demo.yaml`.
+Then, open the command palette (`Ctrl+Shift+P`) and run the command `Delphyne: Evaluate All Demonstrations in File`.
+Diagnostics should then appear to indicate that all tests passed (but no warning or error).
+Note that adding new demonstrations requires installing `why3py`, as explained in the example's README.

+## Getting Started

+To learn about the core concepts underlying Delphyne, we recommend that you read the paper: [_Oracular Programming: A Modular Foundation for Building LLM-Enabled Software_](https://arxiv.org/).
+An easier introduction is coming soon.

+You can then look at the `examples/find_invariants` folder for an example of an oracular program.